UoW-CPC/rabbda-earthquakes-application/README.md

  5. ETL pipeline results: Download data from HDFS and post-process them with Python.
  6. Further analysis:
     * Spark in memory data processing.
-    * Complex research questions with Hive.
+    * Advanced research questions with Hive.
-    * Data presentation with Tableau.
+    * Data visualisations with Tableau.

 For extra information on the various phases, please refer to related folders.